Toric invariance of vertically parametrized systems: Abstract

 \section{Abstract}

-We consider the problem of deciding whether the complex, real or positive solution sets of a parametrized polynomial system are toric (in the sense that they admit a monomial parametrization) for either all parameter values or generically in parameter space.
+We consider the problem of deciding whether the solution sets of a parametrized polynomial system are toric in the sense that they admit a monomial parametrization.
 We focus on vertically parametrized systems, which are sparse systems where we allow linear dependencies between coefficients in front of the same monomial.
 We give a matroid-theoretic characterization of the maximal-dimensional torus for which all solution sets are invariant under componentwise multiplication.
-Building on this, we provide necessary conditions and sufficient conditions for when the solution sets are unions of finitely many or a unique coset.
-Our results are applied to steady state systems of reaction networks, where toricity substantially simplifies the determination of multistationarity, and we illustrate our criteria by scanning for toricity in a database of biological models.
+Building on this, we provide necessary conditions and sufficient conditions for when the solution sets are unions of finitely many or a unique coset of this torus.
+The motivation of this work comes from the theory of reaction networks, where toric structure of the steady state system substantially simplifies the determination of multistationarity; here, we show that this is also the case for absolute concentration robustness and steady state invariants.